 News about breastfeeding events and conferences in Ohio:

 As part of Ohio First Steps, the Ohio Department of Health is sponsoring a series of workshops on Kangaroo Care and initiating the practice of 'skin to skin' in the first hour after birth.
-Make sure your birth facility is participating!
-Find out more about the workshops here.
+Two days remain for the workshops, January 25 and 26, 2015, so respond now!
+Find information here.

 Is your healthcare facility interested in promoting and protecting breastfeeding?
 Here's an important first step: Support the WHO Code for Marketing of Breastmilk Substitutes by removing advertising and marketing about infant formula from your healthcare setting.
 Visit BanTheBags.org for detailed information about why and how removing free formula samples and advertising supports breastfeeding.
 You can also visit our Resources page for Healthcare Providers to find more links to great information on supporting breastfeeding in your clinical setting.